agrawalaayush/Deserve/README.md

 # Deserve

-This is basic board game, where we are assuming we have only one player for now.
+This is basic board game, where we are assuming we have only one player for now and have only one snake and it is played only 10 times.